Owner / MSK Physiotherapist

 Mitch has a special interest in exercise-based interventions, enjoys staying abreast of the ever-emerging evidence base, and is passionate about educating and equipping his patients with the tools and knowledge to recover quickly and manage their own pain.

-Outside of work, Mitch enjoys reading philosophy and theology, watching MMA (and having an occasional roll at BJJ himself), and spending time with his amazing wife Emma.
+Outside of work, Mitch enjoys reading philosophy and theology, watching MMA (and having a roll at BJJ himself), and spending time with his amazing wife Emma.

 Dr Steve Osman-ToddHall